-Table 2 Con LD Green Labour Local Alliance Independent Member Overview and Scrutiny Committee (11) 5 3 1 1 1 0
+Table 2 Con LD Green / LA Overview and Scrutiny Committee (11) 1 8 2

-4.9.
+4.7.
 The various committees and panels concerned with discipline and dismissal of senior staff are also not ordinary committees but still need to be allocated to parties in the proportion of seats that they have on the whole Council.
-In each case in table 3 below there is one seat available for each minority group (Green, Labour or Local Alliance) and one for the Independent Member.
+The entitlement is set out below in table 3.

-Table 3 Con LD Green Labour Local Independent
+Table 3 Con LD Green /

-Alliance Member
+LA

-Investigation and Disciplinary 4 2 1 0 0 0
+Investigation and Disciplinary 1 5 1

 Committee (5+2 subs)

-Appeals Committee (5 + 2 subs) 4 2 0 1 0 0
+Appeals Committee (5 + 2 subs) 1 5 1

-Executive Directors Disciplinary 3 1 0 0 1 0
+Executive Directors Disciplinary 1 3 1

 Appeal Panel (3 + 2 subs)

-Redundancy Appeal Panel (3 + 2 3 1 0 0 0 1
+Redundancy Appeal Panel (3 + 2 1 3 1

 subs)

-- 4.10.
-The political groups regulations do not apply to the Cabinet, the Alcohol and Entertainment Licensing Committee established under the Licensing Act 2003 and the Independent/Parish Remuneration Panels. - 4.11.
-Generally the Council is obliged to appoint to the committees the members proposed by the respective political groups (section 16 (1) of the Local Government and Housing Act 1989).
-However, the Council does not have to adhere to the political groups regulations if: - a) a political group does not use up its allocation (regulations 13 to 15). - notice of alternative proposed allocations is given to all members and no member objects (Section 17 of the Local Government and Housing Act 1989 and regulation 20). - c) an area committee covers an area or population which is less than 40% of the total and the committee members are drawn from that area (regulation 16A) (this does not apply as the council has no area committees).
+- 4.8.
+The political groups regulations do not apply to the Cabinet, the Alcohol and Entertainment Licensing Committee established under the Licensing Act 2003 and the Independent/Parish Remuneration Panels.
+Additionally certain panels are required to be appointed from Cabinet and they shall be considered and appointed at the Cabinets first meeting in June. - 4.9.
+Generally the Council is obliged to appoint to the committees the members proposed by the respective political groups (section 16 (1) of the Local

+Government and Housing Act 1989).
+However, the Council does not have to adhere to the political groups regulations if:

+- a) a political group does not use up its allocation (regulations 13 to 15). - b) notice of alternative proposed allocations is given to all members and no member objects (Section 17 of the Local Government and Housing Act 1989 and regulation 20). - c) an area committee covers an area or population which is less than 40% of the total and the committee members are drawn from that area (regulation 16A) (this does not apply as the council has no area committees).